Introduction

 Qdrant: Vector Smarts

-, letting me search millions of doc chunks in milliseconds with HNSW indexing.
-Qdrant’s the backbone of HAL’s brain, split into three collections that power its smarts—each one a piece of the puzzle.
+HAL's knowledge lives in Qdrant, a vector database built for fast retrieval.
+It indexes 1024-dimensional embeddings from thenlper/gte-large, letting me search millions of doc chunks in milliseconds with HNSW indexing.
+Qdrant is the backbone of HAL's brain, split into three collections.

 Docs - The RAG Vault